-WHO: Party guests included host of the event Jon Hamm (Mad Men, Baby Driver), musical performance by nine-time Grammy winner Norah Jones, host of CNBC’s Mad Money Jim Cramer, Mayor of New York City Bill De Blasio, NBA star Mike Dunleavy, star of Vogue’s feature documentary The First Monday in May Sylvana Durrett, actress Ana Gasteyer (People of Earth, The Good Wife, Saturday Night Live), Deputy Mayor for Housing and Economic Development Alicia Glen, President of Brooklyn Bridge Park Corporation Eric Landau, actress Michelle Monaghan (The Path, Mission: Impossible series), actor Matthew Rhys (The Americans) and actress Keri Russell (The Americans), NYC Commissioner of Parks and Recreation Mitchell Silver, Founder and CEO of Rag & Bone Marcus Wainwright, and Executive Director of Brooklyn Bridge Park Conservancy Nancy Webster.
+WHO: Over 600 guests attended the event.
+Party guests included: Honoree Nancy Bowe, Emmy and Golden Globe nominated actress Rose Byrne (Juliet, Naked, Peter Rabbit) host of CNBC’s Mad Money Jim Cramer, NBA star Mike Dunleavy, star of Vogue’s feature documentary The First Monday in May and Co-Founder/CEO of Maisonette Sylvana Durrett, Deputy Mayor for Housing and Economic Development Alicia Glen, President of Brooklyn Bridge Park Corporation Eric Landau, international model Carolyn Murphy, Honoree and Founder and Chief Brand Officer of Rag & Bone Marcus Wainwright, and Executive Director of the Brooklyn Bridge Park Conservancy Nancy Webster.

-WHAT: Brooklyn Bridge Park Conservancy (Conservancy) hosted its fifth annual Brooklyn Black Tie Ball and After Party.
+WHAT: Brooklyn Bridge Park Conservancy (Conservancy) hosted its sixth annual Brooklyn Black Tie Ball and After Party.
+The event took place on Pier 2 and included a cocktail reception on the promenade and a seated three–course meal.
 Guests enjoyed the magnificent Manhattan skyline and sweeping views of New York Harbor, which served as the backdrop for an evening celebration of one of New York City’s most spectacular waterfront parks.
 Fulfilling the Conservancy’s vision for turning a neglected strip of waterfront into a verdant public space over 30 years ago, Brooklyn Bridge Park has provided New York City with an extraordinary place to play, learn, connect, and be inspired.